simonmcferran/NPM-build-environment/README.md

 #### Build

-The build script will build the demo HTML pages that can be used to view all the variations of the logos available.
+The build script will build the demo HTML pages.

 ```
 npm run build